 Music for the New Century and Final Frontier

 For over 35 years Nadja Salerno-Sonnenberg has celebrated a “blue chip career” as a classical violinist.
 In 1981, at just 20 years old, she was the youngest-ever recipient of the Walter W. Naumburg prize for violinists.
 Her emotional approach to the instrument has both shocked critics and earned her the adoration of fans in every corner of the globe.
-She has played with some of the world’s most renowned orchestras and is now director of the New Century Chamber Orchestra in San Fransisco.
+She has played with some of the world’s most renowned orchestras, and she was the music director of the New Century Chamber Orchestra in San Fransisco for nine seasons.

-At Juilliard, she shared a piano class with Wynton Marsalis, and she now finds herself in his hometown, as artist-in-residence at Loyola Universty’s School of Music in New Orleans.
-At Loyola and in San Francisco, Salerno-Sonnenberg is a proponent of the conductor-less orchestra — which forces musicians to listen to one another, keep their own time and find their own way to achieving the spirit of the compositions they play.
+At Juilliard, she shared a piano class with Wynton Marsalis, and she now finds herself in his hometown, as full-time faculty at Loyola Universty’s School of Music in New Orleans.
+At Loyola and in San Francisco, Salerno-Sonnenberg has been a proponent of the conductor-less orchestra — which forces musicians to listen to one another, keep their own time and find their own way to achieving the spirit of the compositions they play.
 “I think its the highest form of music,” Salerno-Sonnenberg says.

 Salerno-Sonnenberg was born in Rome in 1961.
 Eight years later, she and her grandmother, Rosa Salerno, would board the ocean liner Michelangelo and sail to the US.
 The rest of the family soon followed (Nadja’s grandparents and mother had once lived in Philadelphia, but returned to Rome before she was born).